The Blues Brothers (film): Personnel

 Partial credits from Richard Buskin and Bob Tischler.
 Additional credits from the album's liner notes.
-According to Buskin and producer/engineer Bob Tischler, Murphy Dunne, who plays pianist Murph in the film, could play piano but not well enough to play on the soundtrack.
+According to Buskin and producer/engineer Tischler, Murphy Dunne, who plays pianist Murph in the film, could play piano but not well enough to play on the soundtrack.
 It is unclear whether Dunne plays tambourine on the soundtrack version of "Shake a Tail Feather", as he is portrayed doing in the film.